agalex1974/MultiGPUEGTSmoothing/README.md

 The license is MIT so you can use it for Academic and Commercial purposes.<br><br>
 Still I am perfecting it, the normal computation is still under development and it needs a lot of polishing up.<br><br>
 As with all open source software you may use it at your own risk.<br><br>

-It runs for the time being as KNNCUDA "file.ply" "number of neighbors" "number of gpus"<br><br>
+It runs as:<br>
+KNNCUDA "file.ply" "integer:number of neighbors" "integer:number of Gabriel iterations" "float:alpha-value" "integer:0 if point-cloud, 1 if mesh" "integer:number of gpu cards"<br><br>
+Example:<br>
+For point cloud:<br>
+./KNNCUDA bunny.ply 40 150 0.65 0 1<br>
+For a mesh:<br>
+./KNNCUDA bunny.ply 40 150 1e-8 0 1<br>
 Copyringht Dr. Alexander Agathos.